Josh Abrahams: 2009–present: S:amplify

 In 2009, Abrahams reunited with his friend Davide Carbone and together they formed the music production house s:amplify.
 Under this new moniker, Abrahams and Carbone teamed with Carl Cox to co-write and co-produce Cox's album All Roads Lead to the Dancefloor, released in 2012.
 This trio also provided remixes for Moby, Miguel Bosé and Gilles Peterson, among others.
 As part of s:amplify, Abrahams and Carbone provided complete sonic branding packages for Melbourne TV network Channel 31, and the Melbourne public transport company Metro Trains Melbourne, as well as composing music for Tourism Australia, Alienware, and the International Cricket Council.
 S:amplify have also produced several tracks for various artists including the recent cover version of "Wuthering Heights" by Robyn Loau.

 In 2011, s:amplify were featured on the front cover of the April issue of Music Tech magazine and released two sound design packs through Loopmasters which have received several positive reviews.
 S:amplify also provided the sound design for the Japanese synthesizer KDJ One and were appointed musical directors for the City of Sydney New Year's Eve fireworks show.
 The 2011/2012 12-minute NYE Fireworks show on Sydney Harbour showcased 24 Australian songs including original composition from Abrahams and Carbone.

-Since around 2015, Abrahams has been working with Johnny "Galvatron" as part of the video game studio Beethoven & Dinosaur to compose music for The Artful Escape.
-Since 2017, he has performed, recorded and toured with YID!, also producing their second album, Zets.
+Since around 2015, Abrahams has been working with Johnny "Galvatron" as part of the video game studio Beethoven & Dinosaur to compose music for The Artful Escape (November 2021).
+Since 2017, he has performed, recorded and toured with YID!, also producing (with Simon Starr, as the Kvetch Brothers) their second album, Zets!.
+Alongside Abrahams and Starr other musicians were Husky Gawenda, Gideon Preiss, Audrey Powne, Cheryl Durongpisitkul, Alex Burkoy and Willy Zygier with two of his daughters Alma and Syd Zygier.